- Medicare enrollment in Alaska is stands at about 105,000 residents – only about 14% of the population, as opposed to 19% nationwide.

 Medicare enrollment in Alaska

-There were 97,195 Alaska residents enrolled in Medicare as of November 2018.
-Alaska is the only state with fewer than 100,000 Medicare beneficiaries, although Alaska also has the third-lowest population in the country.
-But Alaska’s Medicare beneficiaries only make up about 13 percent of the state’s total population, whereas Medicare beneficiaries account for more than 18 percent of the total US population.
+Medicare enrollment in Alaska stood at 105,100 people as of September 2020.
+Alaska has the country’s third-lowest population, but the smallest population of those filing for Medicare benefits.
+Alaska’s Medicare beneficiaries only make up about 14 percent of the state’s total population, whereas Medicare beneficiaries account for about 19 percent of the total US population.

 Medicare Advantage in Alaska

-The Alaska Division of Insurance confirmed that MA-EGWPs are likely the explanation for why there are more than 1,400 people in Alaska with private Medicare coverage, despite the fact that Medicare Advantage plans are not for sale to individuals in the state (Medicare Cost plans are also not available in Alaska).
+The Alaska Division of Insurance confirmed that MA-EGWPs are likely the explanation for why there are nearly 1,700 people in Alaska with private Medicare coverage, despite the fact that Medicare Advantage plans are not for sale to individuals in the state (Medicare Cost plans are also not available in Alaska).
 Nationwide, about 20 percent of all Medicare Advantage enrollees are covered under MA-EGWPs.
 But Alaska is one of four states where more than 40 percent of all Medicare Advantage enrollees are in MA-EGWPs (and in the case of Alaska, it’s probably closer to 100 percent, since individual Medicare Advantage plans aren’t available in the state).